columbia-it/django-jsonapi-training/docs/using_dot.md

  }
 ```

+!!!
+Note
-(The "introspection" scope has special meaning for DOT only: It's how a client can get authorized to use the
+    The "introspection" scope has special meaning for DOT only: It's how a client can get authorized to use the
-token introspection endpoint.)
+    token introspection endpoint.
+However, DOT currently does not have a way to restrict which clients
+	can request any scope, [including "introspection"](https://github.com/jazzband/django-oauth-toolkit/issues/1451).

 ## Adding the DOT URLs